OfficeDev/Microsoft-Teams-Samples/samples/identity-linking-with-sso/nodejs/README.md

 - javascript
 extensions:
 contentType: samples
-createdDate: "16-02-2022 00:15:13"
+createdDate: "7-03-2022 00:15:13"
 ---

-# Mapping sample
+# Identity linking with sso

-This sample demos mapping with aad id, facebook, and google account of user in bot, ME and tab.
+This sample demos linking aad id with  facebook and google account of user in bot, ME and tab.

 ## Key features